 What we do

-The American Kidney Fund provides comprehensive programs of kidney health awareness, education, and prevention, and provides financial assistance that helps 1 out of every 5 U.S. dialysis patients to access health care.
+The American Kidney Fund provides comprehensive programs of kidney health awareness, education, and prevention, and provides financial assistance that helps low-income U.S. dialysis and transplant patients to access health care.
 Learn more.

 Our strategic plan